Love Bombing Meaning

 Boundary Challenges

 Personal boundaries may be overlooked or subtly pushed.
-The person may expect constant availability or discourage independent time and space.
+The person may expect constant availability or discourage independent time and space with friends and family.

 Psychological Foundations Behind Love Bombing